Cook smarter

 A coarse-grained salt with large, flat crystals that's preferred by chefs for seasoning because it's easy to pinch, dissolves well, and has no additives.

 Kosher salt is a coarse-grained salt with large, flat crystals that has become the default seasoning salt in professional kitchens and serious home cooking.
-Its name comes from its traditional use in koshering meat — the large crystals draw blood from the surface effectively — not from the salt itself being certified kosher.
+Its name comes from its traditional use in koshering meat, where the large crystals draw blood from the surface effectively.
+The salt itself isn't necessarily certified kosher.

 What makes kosher salt the preferred choice over table salt or sea salt is its crystal structure.
 The large, irregularly shaped flakes are easy to pinch, distribute evenly across food, and dissolve cleanly without the metallic aftertaste that iodized table salt can leave.
 For recipes that measure salt by weight rather than volume, see our guide to baker's percentages.